ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 6 Create the launch file
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In this task. you will create the launch file to easily launch the simulation and your ROS controller in a single command.
+Let's create now the launch file to easily launch the simulation and your ROS controller with a single command.
-In ``my_package/launch`` folder create a new file named ``robot_launch.py`` with this code:
+In the ``my_package/launch`` folder create a new text file named ``robot_launch.py`` with this code:

 .. literalinclude:: Code/robot_launch.py
     :language: python

-The code is explained as the following:

-The ``WebotsLauncher`` is a custom action that allows you to start a Webots simulation instance.
+The ``WebotsLauncher`` object is a custom action that allows you to start a Webots simulation instance.
-You have to specify which world the simulator will use.
+You have to specify in the constructor which world file the simulator will open.

 .. literalinclude:: Code/robot_launch.py
     :language: python
     :lines: 14-16

-Then the node which interacts with a robot in the simulation is created.
+Then, the ROS node interacting with the simulated robot is created.
-It is located in the ``webots_ros2_driver`` package under name ``driver`` and you need to run such a node for each robot in the simulation.
+This node, named ``driver``, is located in the ``webots_ros2_driver`` package.
+In our case, we need to run a single instance of this node, because we have a single robot in the simulation.
-Typically, you provide it the ``robot_description`` parameters from a URDF file (containing for this tutorial the Python plugin ``my_robot_driver.py``).
+But if we had more robots in the simulation we would have to run one instance of this node per robot.
+The ``robot_description`` parameter holds the contents of the URDF file which refers to the ``my_robot_driver.py`` Python plugin.

 .. literalinclude:: Code/robot_launch.py
     :language: python
     :lines: 18-25

-The code below is used to start the two nodes and in case Webots is closed the other node ``my_robot_driver`` will also be shut down.
+Finally, the two nodes are started in such a way that if the ``webots`` launcher node is shutdown, the other ``my_robot_driver`` node will be shutdown as well.
+And closing Webots from the graphical user interface will automatically shutdown the ``webots`` launcher and hence the ``my_robot_driver`` node.

 .. literalinclude:: Code/robot_launch.py
     :language: python